ahmadesat/Sehir-Study-Questions/README.md

 Then search for a course named **Testing Purposes** You will be the instructor of that course.

-As for student, it can be anything you'd like but make sure you **use the domain *@std.sehir.edu.tr* in the email section**
+To test the website **as a Student**, credentials can be anything you'd like but make sure you **use the domain *@std.sehir.edu.tr* in the email section**